mczupryn1/mmc6278-9-czupryn-margarita/README.md

 # mmc6278-9-czupryn-margarita

-Sure!
-Here's a basic README.md for the project based on the details you've provided:

 Meal Planner
 A simple web application to manage and plan your meals.
 Users can browse a collection of recipes and add them to their personalized meal plan.